-(c) Renew the oil filter element(s).

-It may be necessary to fit a new element before this interval/hoursrun time expires if the oil filter pressure drop exceeds the clean filter pressure drop plus 1.4 bar.
+- (c) Renew the oil filter element(s). - It may be necessary to fit a new element before this interval/hoursrun time expires if the oil filter pressure drop exceeds the clean filter pressure drop plus 1.4 bar. - (d) Clean strainers throughout the system; refer to Table 2. - Examine each strainer basket.
+If the mesh is damaged, torn etc., fit a new basket. - Experience of running the plant may suggest that more frequent cleaning is necessary. - (e) Not usually applicable to plants charged with ammonia (R717), applicable to all other refrigerants. - Renew the refrigerant filter/drier cores.

-For details of the oil filter, including the procedure for changing the external filter element, refer to publication 4-115 in Section 4.

-(d) Clean strainers throughout the system; refer to Table 4.

-Examine each strainer basket.
-If the mesh is damaged, torn etc., fit a new basket.

-Experience of running the plant may suggest that more frequent cleaning is necessary.

-(e) Not usually applicable to plants charged with ammonia (R717), applicable to all other refrigerants.

-Renew the refrigerant filter/drier cores.
 Drier cores should be changed at earlier intervals if the cores become choked, or the amount of moisture in the system reaches a dangerous level.
-The sight-glass/moisture indicator will show evidence of contamination.

-For details of the refrigerant filter/drier, including the procedure for changing the drier cores, refer to publication 4-01 in Section 4.

-For details of the refrigerant sight-glass/moisture indicator, refer to publication 4-04 in Section 4.

-Check that pressure and temperature controls operate correctly at the appropriate setting value.
+The sight-glass/moisture indicator will show evidence of contamination. - (f) Check that pressure and temperature controls operate correctly at the appropriate setting value.

-- (f) Remove the membrane/spacer assembly from the compressor drive coupling.
+- (g) Remove the membrane/spacer assembly from the compressor drive coupling.
 Examine the membrane spigots closely for signs of cracking, fretting or other wear.
-If any damage is evident a new membrane/spacer assembly should be fitted. - Check and record the distance between shaft ends (DBSE) and the drive alignment before reconnecting the coupling. - For details of the spacer drive coupling, including the method of checking the coupling alignment, refer to publication 2-79 in Section 2. - (g) After approximately the first 200 compressor operating hours, check the tightness of the fastenings securing the compressor and motor mountings. - (h) Check the condenser gauge temperature against the liquid refrigerant outlet temperature.
+If any damage is evident a new membrane/spacer assembly should be fitted. - Check and record the distance between shaft ends (DBSE) and the drive alignment before reconnecting the coupling. - For details of the spacer drive coupling, including the method of checking the coupling alignment, refer to publication 2-79 in Section 2. - (h) After approximately the first 200 compressor operating hours, check the tightness of the fastenings securing the compressor and motor mountings. - (i) Check the condenser gauge temperature against the liquid refrigerant outlet temperature.
 If the presence of air or other noncondensable gas is suspected, carry out a full test and purge as required.